nodejs/corepack/README.md

 - `COREPACK_INTEGRITY_KEYS` can be set to an empty string or `0` to instruct Corepack to skip signature verification, or to a JSON string containing custom keys.
-The format based on the response of the `GET /-/npm/v1/keys` endpoint of npm registry under the `npm` key.
+The format is based on the response of the `GET /-/npm/v1/keys` npm registry endpoint under the `npm` key.
 That is,

   ```bash
   curl https://registry.npmjs.org/-/npm/v1/keys | jq -c '{npm: .keys}'